 The major differences between the value added by industries of the Paroo Shire and Queensland were:

-- A smaller percentage of value added by Construction (4.8% compared to 8.8%)
+- A larger percentage of value added by Public Administration and Safety (11.9% compared to 6.4%)

 The total value added by industry in the Paroo Shire $decreased by -40 million between 2014/15 and 2019/20.

 The largest changes in the value added by industries between 2014/15 and 2019/20 in the Paroo Shire were for:

 - Mining (+$3 million)